Pold87/academic-keyword-occurrence/README.md

 patents and citations.

-### Alternate usage with Docker
+### Alternative: Usage with Docker

-You can use [Docker](https://www.docker.com/) to run this script, without the need of having Python or it's dependencies installed.
+You can use [Docker](https://www.docker.com/) to run this script, without the need of having Python or its dependencies installed.

 1. Update the `command` with your search term and time range in `docker-compose.yml`
 2. run `docker-compose up`